JagDogger2525/RetroPie-Game-Saves/README.md

 # RetroPie Game Saves

 Welcome to my GitHub RetroPie Game Saves.
 Here is a culmination of game saves I have either run through myself or another has run through.
-There are 9 systems here where the game saves majoritively encompass either RPGs or Multiplayer.
+There are ten game systems that are presented here, one of which is not yet converted to RetroPie but is the complete save set for the game.

 Please see what I have in store for you for your RetroPie game save needs.